 ● Clothing: Maui has a dynamic temperature, this means it can be very hot and dry and then in moments time it is cold and wet.
 Carry clothing that is suitable for both weather conditions so as to be prepared for anything.

 ● Camping gear: these are the gadgets you will aid your camping experience, they include: water bottles, flashlights, tent, backpack, binoculars.
-If you forgot to bring one of them don’t worry, you can rent camping gear from luxury car rental Maui.

 ● Personal items: these are the items that you use for personal grooming, things like soap, toothpaste and toothbrush, sunscreen, toilet paper